umaranit/github-copilot-cli-demo/Readme.md

 ### Setup Instructions

-1. **Fork this repository** or copy the workflow files to your project
+1. **Fork this repository** or copy the workflow files to your repo

 2. **Enable GitHub Actions** in your repository settings